This site requires a more recent version of Adobe Flash Player to function properly.

 Because of its strong market position Walgreen has over $800 in retail sales per square foot out of which prescription drug sales generate about $500 per square foot.
 This is higher than Wal-mart's $400 sales per square foot.

-Walgreen has 18% share of retail prescriptions filled in U.S. and it is expected to increase in the future as Walgreen's pace of new store additions is expected to be higher than that of any other US retail drugstore chain.
-Walgreen thus has a highly advantageous and strong positioning among all the drug retail chains.
+Walgreen accounts for 17.8% share of retail prescriptions filled in U.S. and we expect its market share to increase in the future as Walgreen's pace of new store additions is expected to be higher than that of any other US retail drugstore chain.

 Increasing demand and utilization of prescription drugs in the U.S.